Table of contents

 While theoretically, anyone can run a validator node to help maintain and expand the XRP Ledger, Ripple operates a default list of trusted validators.

 As mentioned before, the XRP Ledger is inspired by the Federated Byzantine Consensus model.
 Therefore, the nodes organize rounds of voting to agree on which transactions follow the rules.

 For a transaction to proceed, the validators consult each other and vote on the legitimacy.
-If the transaction obtains at least 80% positive feedback, it will be broadcasted on the network.
+The transaction will be broadcast on the network if it obtains at least 80% positive feedback.

 David Schwartz (Ripple CTO) considers that the only disagreement can appear when two participants see transactions in a different order.
 One may see a transaction taking place before another or a transaction taking place before the round, while another validator may see it in the exact opposite.

 The system is meant to solve this issue automatically, deferring the complex transaction for the next round in which it will be executed if it is valid.

 The XRP crypto

 XRP is the native currency of the XRP Ledger.
 It runs on RippleNet but only as a settlement solution.
 Furthermore, Ripple Inc. affirms that the XRP is not imperative for RippleNet to work.